vippsas/vipps-checkout/vipps-checkout-api-checklist.md

 # Checklist

-The Checkout API should be considered an aggregation API of Vipps MobilePay services, while transaction operations is to be performed on the [epayment][epayment-api-reference-url] API.
-For examples of requests and responses, see the relevant API docs for [checkout][checkout-api-reference-url] and [epayment][epayment-api-reference-url].
+The Checkout API should be considered an aggregation API of Vipps MobilePay services, while transaction operations is to be performed on the [ePayment][epayment-api-reference-url] API.
+For examples of requests and responses, see the relevant API docs for [Checkout][checkout-api-reference-url] and [ePayment][epayment-api-reference-url].

 ## Checklist for full integration